Leandro1992/node-f3-card-dispenser/README.md

 This module is an addons NodeJS that make a interface with lib of [F3 Card Dispenser].
- On npm i just publish an .node build but if you want have access to lib files and how i build this see [github repository] of this project.
+If you want have access to lib files and how i build this see [github repository] of this project.

 # Features